How should you answer this tricky interview question?

 It may help to put yourself in the interviewer’s shoes.
 If you were them, you’d be looking for an employee who will not only stay a reasonably long time, but also will be 100% engaged in the job.
 Too many employees have mentally “checked out” from their jobs, going through the motions day after day.
 Often it’s because there’s a mismatch between the job and their career goals.

 If you’re not sure what your goals are, you’re not alone!
 It may be hard to decide now what you’ll want a year from now, let alone five years.
-Use your difficulty with this question as a wake-up call to explore your career options and make some decisions.
+You might use your difficulty with this question as a wake-up call to explore your career options.
+But let’s get back to the immediate challenge: answering the question in an interv iew.

 “I see myself continuing to grow with this organization, deepening my skills, taking on new challenges.
 I am interested in growing into (new area that’s a realistic next step within the company, such as mastering new technologies, team leadership or management) over time, once I’ve proven myself in (role for which you’re interviewing).”